Hezkore/openSUSE/post install/README.md

 ### AppImage
 ---
-To setup AppImage support we don't really have to do anything, but AppImageLauncher makes things a lot easier by moving them to a designated directory and creating desktop entries for them.
+To setup AppImage support we don't really have to do anything.\
+But AppImageLauncher makes things a lot easier by moving AppImage applications to a designated directory, and creating desktop entries for us.

 Install the x86_64.rpm from their [GitHub releases page](https://github.com/TheAssassin/AppImageLauncher/releases).

-Once installed, I start the application and set the path for where the AppImage files are stored to:
+Once installed, I start the application, and set the path for where the AppImage files are stored to:
 ```bash
 ~/.applications
 ```

+Now when we won't have to make AppImage applications executable anymore.\
+And when we double-click an AppImage file, it will automatically move it to the designated directory and create a desktop entry for it.

 ### Flatpak
 ---